 The Harvest tool, implemented in conjunction with the Registry service, is scheduled for delivery in Build 1.
-There is no planned phasing with regard to the implementation with all planned capabilities available in Build 1.
+This initial delivery will support test collection generation and registration.
+Additional capabilities are planned for follow-on deliveries as testing progresses and the data model matures.